By: Chris ⎜ Last updated

 Le Benjamin

-Le Benjamin on Søndre gate is a small, family-run French bistro.
-Book ahead: it's one of the hardest reservations in the neighbourhood, and the langoustines are the reason.
-The tarte flambée rivals what you'd find in Alsace, and the cheese board is sourced from French producers you're unlikely to encounter anywhere else in Oslo.
+The tarte flambée rivals what you'd find in France, and the cheese board is sourced from French producers you're unlikely to encounter anywhere else in Oslo.
 They run a set menu alongside à la carte.
-Reserve a few days out, more for weekends.
-There are sometimes bar seats for walk-ins, but don't count on it.

 Apostrophe

 Apostrophe sits on Rathkes plass, a quiet square on the eastern edge of the neighbourhood that most visitors walk right past.
 It's part of the Lofthus Samvirkelag group, serving good pizza and small plates alongside cocktails.
 The pizzas follow the Lofthus standard, which is high, and the cocktail menu changes with the seasons.
-The outdoor terrace catches the sun most of the day, making it one of the better lunch spots in the area when the weather cooperates.
+The outdoor terrace catches the sun most of the day, making it one of the better lunch spots in the area when the weather is good.

 Haralds Vaffel